 Law Library, Historical & Special Collections

-With nearly three thousand linear feet of manuscripts, over three hundred thousand rare books, and more than seventy thousand visual images—photographs, prints, paintings, and objects—Historical & Special Collections houses one of the world's most comprehensive collections of research materials for the study of law, legal history, and the history of the Harvard Law School.
-Open to all researchers, HSC's mission is to acquire, catalog, preserve, and make available to researchers materials that document the history of the law in general and of Anglo-American law in particular.
+With nearly 11,000 linear feet of manuscripts, over 250,000 rare books, and more than 70,000 visual images—photographs, prints, paintings, and objects—Historical & Special Collections houses one of the world's most comprehensive collections of research materials for the study of law, legal history, and the history of the Harvard Law School.
+Open to all researchers, HSC's mission is to acquire, catalog, preserve, and share its collections, which span many formats and many jurisdictions worldwide.
+HSC has a robust digitization program and actively adds to its digital collections.

 Recent classes at the Law Library, Historical & Special Collections include Tangible Things, Global Law, Global History: A Comparative Perspective and History of Evidence.

 - Assistance with presentation of materials in class